brutusin/logging-instrumentation/README.md

 Files are ordered according to their execution order, and grouped in folders by the execution thread.
 Root logging folder is passed as an interceptor parameter via the agent parameters.

 ## Tests
-Remark that project tests are run after a fat-agent-jar ([jar-with-dependencies](http://maven.apache.org/plugins/maven-assembly-plugin/descriptor-refs.html#jar-with-dependencies)) is created, and the *interceptor* class name is passed as the agent options (see [pom.xml](pom.xml))
+Remark that project tests are run after a fat-agent-jar ([jar-with-dependencies](http://maven.apache.org/plugins/maven-assembly-plugin/descriptor-refs.html#jar-with-dependencies)) is created, and the *interceptor* class name is passed as the agent options (see [pom.xml line 91](pom.xml#L91))

 In this example the only instrumented methods are these of [SimpleClass](/src/test/java/org/brutusin/instrumentation/logging/SimpleClass.java):
 ```java